 ConvTranspose2d Explained: Learnable Upsampling in PyTorch

-How ConvTranspose2d Actually Works
+What ConvTranspose2d Actually Does

-Input (2x2): After zero-insertion (stride=2):
+Input (2×2): After zero-insertion (stride=2):

 1 2 1 0 2